Diagnosed with neuroblastoma at 19 months, resilient Maddie Crokin beats cancer thanks to CCHA team

 Looking at Maddie Crokin now – a vivacious, sweet, almost 6-year-old who loves to dance and make art – you’d never guess she’s spent the last four years battling cancer.
 But thanks to the array of treatments she’s received at Advocate Children’s Hospital in Park Ridge and University of Chicago’s Comer Children’s Hospital, Maddie is now completely off treatment therapies and able to focus on more important things – like playing with her big sister Callie and starting gymnastics this spring.

-On a normal afternoon in October 2016, Angela Crokin was ticking her happy 19-month-old daughter’s belly to the sounds of her sweet giggles.
+On a normal afternoon in October 2016, Angela Crokin was tickling her happy 19-month-old daughter’s belly to the sounds of her sweet giggles.
 All of a sudden, she felt a lump.
 This began what she calls “a parent’s worst nightmare.”
 Right away, Angela and her husband Kevin rushed Maddie to her pediatrician, who quickly sent them to the ER for an ultrasound.
 It was later that day they found out their baby had Stage 3 High Risk Neuroblastoma cancer.

 “The feeling was indescribable when I heard the diagnosis; I literally felt as though the world was crumbling beneath me,” Angela said.
 “I dropped to my knees and was speechless.
 No words could describe the way I felt.”